European Men's Handball Championship: 2000–2010: Shared dominance between France and Denmark

 Sweden's row of three successive Championships was broken in Slovenia in 2004, when Germany won despite not being touted as a medal candidate by news agency Deutsche Presse Agentur.
 Germany suffered an early defeat to Serbia and Montenegro, and qualified for the main round as the third and final team from their group, having drawn with France as well.
 However, as the favourites beat each other in Germany's main round group, Germany qualified for the semi-finals in first place from the six-team group.
 In the other group, Croatia, who won the other group, had not lost any of their first seven games, while Denmark also had four successive wins.

+Ivano Balić a Croatian international, who won two silver medals and one bronze medal in European championship.

 Croatia faced hosts Slovenia in the semi-final, and the clash of the two Balkan neighbours saw heightened security measures.
 7,000 spectators in the Hall Tivoli saw that the hosts became the first team to beat Croatia in this tournament despite 12 goals from Croatian right winger Mirza Džomba who was reputed to be the best handball player in the world at the time.
 Denmark, who had reached their second successive semi-final, once again had to bow out at this stage, as they lost 20–22 to Germany in what was described as a "hard-fought victory."
 Germany won the final more convincingly; a 16–10 lead at half time was never squandered, as Slovenia only got within three goals in the second half, and eventually lost 25–30.